ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-viewportSize" />
 #### `viewportSize` {object} ####
 This property sets the size of the viewport for the layout process.
-It is useful to set the preferred initial size before loading the page, e.g. to choose between `"landscape"` vs `"portrait"`.
+It is useful to set the preferred initial size before loading the page, e.g. to choose between `'landscape'` vs `'portrait'`.

 Because PhantomJS is headless (nothing is shown), `viewportSize` effectively simulates the size of the window like in a traditional browser.